STEMI Watch 2023

-Written with Mission: Lifeline® hospitals in mind, STEMI 2022: Strategic Advances provides physicians and staff with a concise and practical update on ST-segment elevation myocardial infarction (STEMI).
-In the seventh edition of this series, you'll gain valuable STEMI CME/CE while reviewing clinically relevant recommendations to improve consistency of cardiac care for patients.
+Written with Mission: Lifeline® hospitals in mind, STEMI Watch 2023: Excellence in Diagnosis and Care provides physicians and staff with a concise and practical update on ST-segment elevation myocardial infarction (STEMI).
+In the eighth edition of this series, you'll gain valuable STEMI CME/CE while reviewing clinically relevant recommendations to improve consistency of cardiac care for patients.

 - Expertly written articles on evidence-based treatments for STEMI

 - Valuable ECG images with interpretation from experts

 - Concise targeted articles that summarize the latest research and provide clinically relevant recommendations to improve patient care